adct-the-experimenter/read-rope/README.md

 A resistive flex sensor is in parallel with a limiter resistor.

-The resistive flex sensor increases in resistance when bent.
+The resistive flex sensor increases in resistance when bent, which increases the voltage at the output.

-The limiter resistor in parallel to the resistive flex sensor scales the increase in resistance.
+The limiter resistor in parallel to the resistive flex sensor scales the increase in resistance, which also scales the increase in voltage at the output.

-There is a series chain of sections of a parallel combination of a resistive flex sensor and limiter resistor.
+There is a series chain of flexible sections, each containing a parallel combination of a resistive flex sensor and limiter resistor.

-Different values for a limiter resistor in each section makes for several equivalent resistors in series with each other that contribute different increases in output voltage when bent depending on the limiter resistor.
+Different values for a limiter resistor in each section make for several equivalent resistors in series with each other that contribute different increases in output voltage when bent depending on the limiter resistor value.

-If individual limiter resistors resistance value in each section of the chain were set to make the limiter resistor dependent on the distance from the output node,
+If individual limiter resistors resistance value in each section of the chain were set to make the limiter resistor value dependent on the distance from the output node,

-then, the increase in output voltage would depend on the distance of flex resistor from the output node thus making output voltage depend on location of the bend of a flex resistor.
+then, the increase in output voltage would depend on the distance of a flexible section from the output node thus making output voltage depend on the location of the bend of a flex resistor due to the limiter resistor's value depending on location of the bend.

-See the diagrams/schematics/figures/images for read rope in old_base directory.
+See the diagram/schematic/figure for read rope circuit in read-rope-flex-resistor-diagram.png and the sample results in read-rope-sample-result-4-sections.png.
-The resistive flex sensor by Spectra Symbol replaces the switch.

-read-rope-diagram-1-bend.png

-read-rope-diagram-4-bends.png

-proof-of-concept-wire-short-resistor.jpg

-proof-of-concept-broken-connection-resistance-added.jpg

 # Applications:
  - Control for disabled